utopia-os/utopia-ui/examples/1-basic-map/README.md

-# Tutorial 1: Basic Map
+# Example 1: Basic Map

-In this tutorial we learn how we create a basic React app with a Map component using [utopia-ui](https://github.com/utopia-os/utopia-ui) library.
+With this example we learn how we create a basic React app with a Map component using [utopia-ui](https://github.com/utopia-os/utopia-ui) library.

 For this tutorial we use Vite to create an empty React app called "utopia-static-map"